paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/links/2018-01-25-doctype_brighton.md

 ---
 > The Doctype Brighton drinks are a regular monthly social meetup for those in the web industry in Brighton & Hove.
 It doesn't matter if you're a developer, designer, project manager or do something entirely different, if you work, play or simply dabble in the web industry then come and have a drink with people that will understand your code jokes and talk to some like-minded folk.

-Well, this is handy -- this is practically at the end of my street!
+Well, this is handy -- this is basically at the end of my street!